Call Us

 • Diminished or increased appetite, leading to weight changes

-• Consuming prescription medication faster than indicated
+• Consuming the drug faster than indicated

 • Ordering prescription medication over the internet